-- Provides a common ground for all students, regardless of ethnic background to learn, research, explore and critically examine the historical and contemporary experiences of Native peoples and communities, and their relationships with Canada and other countries
+- We provide a common ground for all students-- regardless of ethnic background-- to learn, research, explore and critically examine the historical and contemporary experiences of Indigenous peoples and communities, and their relationships with Canada and other countries

-- Often involves undergraduates in Faculy research projects
+- We often involve undergraduates in Faculty research projects

-- Is part of the larger UAlberta community so students can benefit from the wide range of services, academic support, social and recreational opportunities, and community life that the University offers.
-As well, Aboriginal students can benefit from a number of groups and services on campus specifically directed towards Aboriginal students.
+- We are part of the larger University of Alberta community so students can benefit from the wide range of services, academic support, social and recreational opportunities, and community life that the University offers.
+As well, First Nations, Inuit, and Métis students can benefit from a number of groups and services on campus specifically directed towards Indigenous students.

 Can I get a degree in Native Studies?